ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 make sense. virtual function is also a member function.
 When calling virtual function by base class pointer or reference, late binding applies.
-But for a known object, resolving function call can be decided at compile time, so *inline* makes sense here.
+But for a known object, resolving function call can be decided at compile time, *inline* makes sense here.
-And remember thant *inline* is just a hint to compiler, it is up to compiler to decide inline it or not.
+Remember that *inline* is just a hint to compiler, it is up to compiler to decide inline it or not.

 ## default member initializer

 ## auto_ptr
-*ownership* is the key to understand the auto_ptr.
+*ownership* is the key to understand auto_ptr.
 At any time an auto_ptr has an ownership to an object or in null state.
 So copy operation will make one auto_ptr lose ownership.
 Because of this reason, std containers are not suitable for